CDPR-Modding-Documentation/Cyberpunk-Modding-Docs/modding-guides/items-equipment/README.md

 # 👕 Items: Equipment

 Welcome to the **equipment** section.
-Here, you can find guides on how to edit equipment and wepaons in Cyberpunk.
+Here, you can find guides on how to edit equipment and weapons in Cyberpunk.
 The section is split into the following subsections: